sendgrid/docs/styleguide.md

 * "Additional Resources" section at the end
 * Include sections to achieve the goal, with steps for each task (numbered steps, clear directions, and correct UI workflow) For an example, see [Sending a Campaign](https://sendgrid.com/docs/User_Guide/Marketing_Campaigns/getting_started.html)

+<a name="numbers"></a>
+### Numbers

+Use numerals instead of spelling them out.
+However, if a number leads off the sentence, spell it out.
+YES: “SendGrid offers 10 templates in Marketing Campaigns.”
+YES: “Ten templates are included in Marketing Campaigns.”

 <a name="about-additional-resources"></a>
 ### About Additional Resources